MicrochipTech/fpga-hls-examples/Training2/readme.md

 completely.
 This affects the resulting hardware by removing the control signals needed to facilitate the loop and combining multiple loop bodies into the same basic block, allowing more instructions to be scheduled in parallel.
-The trade-off here is an unrolled loop does not reuse hardware resources and can potentially use a lot of resources.
-However, the unrolled loop would finish earlier depending on how inherently parallel the loop body is.
+The trade-off here is that an unrolled loop does not reuse hardware resources and can potentially use a lot of resources, however it will finish earlier depending on how inherently parallel the loop body is.

 ![](.//media/image3.png)To see the effects of this, open the Schedule Viewer and first click on the `no_loop_unroll` function shown in Figure